There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 Many of us assume that addiction relates only to substances or behaviors such as sex and gambling.
 However, many people are influenced by a love obsession—a deep need to be loved and validated through a relationship and feelings of pain and fear when that external source of validation is unavailable. ⠀ ⠀

 Love obsession usually starts out of fear of being alone or being rejected.
 This fear often has its roots in the attachment style we learned in childhood.
-The origins of love obsession must be identified and tackled before moving forward and returning to good mental and behavioural health.
+The origins of love obsession must be identified and tackled before moving forward and returning to good mental and behavioral health.

 A subtle symptom of trauma! (therapeutic insight)